Dynamic effective mass of granular media and the attenuation of structure-borne sound: Detailed Theory of Flex Bar Resonances

 We don't really know why we see two resonances in the dry cases and one, two, or three in the humid cases, depending, but this seems to be the situation both for the theory and the experiment.
 In the theory, for 90\% humidity, one may speculate that there is an additional resonance or resonances, presumably related to the apparent resonance seen in Figure \ref{Mvstime}, but that it/they appear for very large values of the dampening rate i.e. well off the real axis.
 However, if they exist we have been unable to locate such resonances with our theoretical machinery no matter what value we use for seeding the mode search, as described in Appendix A.

 In order to analyze the effectiveness of the granular medium in attenuating the modes in the bar, at the various humidities, we re-plot part of the data of Figure \ref{glove_box} in Figure \ref{decay_rate}.
-Here, $\alpha \equiv \;{\rm Imag} [\omega_R]$ represents the decay rate of the amplitude, $A$, of each mode, in the time domain, viz: $A \propto e^{-\alpha t}$.
-We see that there is a monotonic effect of humidity on the decay rate of the main resonance within the granular medium, as shown in gold.
+Here, $\alpha \equiv \;{\rm Im} [\omega_R]$ represents the decay rate of the amplitude, $A$, of each mode, in the time domain, viz: $A \propto e^{-\alpha t}$.
+We are quite pleased with the general level of agreement between theory and experiment, the exceptions occurring when the system is still equilibrating to humidity changes, from 80 to 110 hours.
+We note also that the agreement is generally better for the ``bar-like" mode than it is for the ``grain-like" mode.
+The decay rate of the unloaded bar is so small, $\alpha$(unloaded) = 9.4 $(neper\cdot s^{-1})$, that it appears to be zero on the scale of Figure \ref{decay_rate}.
+We see from the Figure that there is a monotonic effect of humidity on the decay rate of the main resonance within the granular medium, as shown in gold.
 Such is {\it not} the case for the dampening coefficient of the mode which is predominantly bar-like in the combined system.
-Even though the humidity varies from 43\% to 70\% in the first 80 hours, the dampening rate of this mode exhibits only a small, non-systematic, variation, which variation is captured both in the experiments and in the theory.
-At $ t = 80$ hours, when the humidity is rased to 90\%, the measured and the predicted dampening rates of this mode both increase enormously.
+Even though the humidity varies from 43\% to 70\% in the first 80 hours, the measured dampening rate of this mode exhibits only a small, non-systematic, variation.
+This variation is, however, captured in the theory.
+At $ t = 80$ hours, when the humidity is raised to 90\%, the measured and the predicted dampening rates of this mode both increase enormously.
 When the salt-saturated solution is replaced with a desiccant the measured and computed dampening rates drop to very small values, much smaller than when the system was originally in the dry state.
 (We note that the grains in the shaker cup seem to equilibrate with humidity changes more rapidly than do the grains in the bar, but eventually they tend to the same state.
 Perhaps this is a consequence of the different flow patterns of air in the vicinity of the two cavities in the glove box.)